Waste Management & Recycling

 Residents are reminded to check the location of their garage boxes as they shall not be located in the street reservation.
 On a local street, the garbage box should be set back 7.5m (25 feet) from the centre of the street and 10 m (33 feet) on a collector street.
 The Town does not accept responsibility for damage to any structures located within the street reservation.

-PDF of schedule can be found here: Carbonear Waste Collection Schedule 2021
+PDF of schedule can be found here (As of January 1, 2023, the bag limit is 6): Carbonear Waste Collection Schedule 2023 PDF

 The Carbonear Green Depot at 35 Adelaide Street is accepting household paint and paint aerosols, electronics such as computers, phones and home audio/theatre systems, etc. at no charge.